 - Describe and challenge relevant theories related to the

-combination of public administration, landscape
+combination of urban governance, landscape urbanism, green

--Describe and challenge, using relevant models, the actors and aspects involved in urban green space management and governance, and specifically explain and challenge the role of a public manager within a basic democratic system.
+-Describe and challenge, using relevant models, the actors and aspects involved in urban green space planning and governance, and specifically explain and challenge the role of a public manager within a basic democratic system.

 - Reflect upon the different user groups, their wishes and needs, and possible conflicts between different user groups.